LancerLab/croqtile/Documents/Documentation/syntax-design-of-choreo.md

 ```
 global f32 [10] data;
 f = dma.copy data => local;
-wait f;
 ... f.data;  // retrieve the 'local' data from the future
 ```
 Here, we do not need to specify the exact target location where the DMA transfers data.
 Instead, we only specify the destination memory type.
 This is advantageous in many scenarios.
 Programmers often prefer to avoid dealing with scratchpad memory (SPM) management.
 In this code, the local memory allocation is left to the compiler.
 And to retrieve the transferred data, we simply invoke the 'data' member function of 'future'.
+Besides, the dma operation is not marked with '.async', so the wait operation on 'f' is not needed and cannot be performed.

 DMA operations entail intricate details that demand careful programming.
 Programmers should refer to the DMA manual to make informed decisions for their code.
 Nonetheless, Choreo compiler provides plenty of static and runtime checks to assist programmers in avoiding potential errors in this aspect.

-### Bounded-ituple/integer and 'chunkat' Opertion
+### Bounded-ituple/integer and 'chunkat' Operation
 'chunkat' is an operation performed on spanned data.
 It creates a new *mdspan* over the existing data.
 Thus in certain systems, it is referred to as 'subview'.
 However, as 'chunkat' accepts bounded-ituple and bounded-integer as parameters, it is named differently in Choreo.
 ```
 global f32 [6, 10, 100] data;
 parallel p by 6 {
-  with index = [x, y] in [10, 10] {
+  with index = {x, y} in [10, 10] {
     // for every data move, the stride into 'data' is
     //    stride = p*1000 + x * 100 + y * 10
     //